-- For climate change: We will focus on establishing the impacts on the CO2 and major non-CO2 greenhouse gas emissions methane (CH4) and nitrous oxide (N2O), - For air quality: we will further detail the FTA impacts on the several types of non-GHG air pollutants (ozone precursor gases, acidifying gases and primary particulates), - We will further focus on the impact of the agreements under negotiation on land use, biodiversity, as well as water and waste management. - The analysis will cover the agricultural (relevant sub-sector related to the land use impact area) and transport sectors.
-Regarding agriculture, we will look at sustainable food systems, CO2 emissions, water and biodiversity and ecosystems threats, wetland management, water pollution, the use of nitrogen fertilisers and pesticides, and the transfer of technologies - We will also review the uptake of Circular Economy approaches by both parties as a way to achieve sustainable development objectives within planetary boundaries.
+• For climate change: We will focus on establishing the impacts on the CO2 and major non-CO2 greenhouse gas emissions methane (CH4) and nitrous oxide (N2O),

+- For air quality: we will further detail the FTA impacts on the several types of non-GHG air pollutants (ozone precursor gases, acidifying gases and primary particulates), - We will further focus on the impact of the agreements under negotiation on land use, biodiversity, as well as water and waste management. - The analysis will cover agriculture (sub-sector relevant for the land use impact area) and transport sectors.
+Regarding agriculture, we will look at sustainable food systems, CO2 emissions, water and biodiversity and ecosystems threats, wetland management, water pollution, the use of nitrogen fertilisers and pesticides, and technology transfer - We will also review the uptake of Circular Economy approaches by both parties as a way to achieve sustainable development objectives within planetary boundaries.
 This can take the form of increased trade flows of CE-relevant products and services, or link closely to the waste management sector mentioned above.

-We note that outputs related to the outcomes of the economic (CGE) modelling, such as the expected impact of the agreement on CO2 and major non-CO2 GHG emissions, as well as on land-use will be included in the economic modelling.
+We note that outputs related to the outcomes of the economic modelling, such as the expected impact of the agreement on CO_2 and major non- CO_2 GHG emissions, as well as on land-use will be included in the economic modelling.